 - You’ve ever had an adverse reaction to contrast dye

-Images given out by IVP provide extremely valuable and in-depth information which in turn help doctors recognising, diagnosing and treating the patient’s Urinary Tract conditions which range from stones to even cancer.
+Images given out by IVP provide extremely valuable and in-depth information which in turn help doctors recognizing, diagnosing and treating the patient’s urinary tract conditions which range from stones to even cancer.

 Usually performed without any major side effects, this examination often provides sufficient information to direct treatment with medication, hence avoiding unnecessary surgical procedures.

 The risks associated with an IVP are the usual risks associated with the radiation and also from the injection of contrast dye.
 Although you are minimally exposed to the radiation, this small amount can harm a developing fetus.
 So, pregnant women must be extra careful when prescribed this examination.

 Some patients may develop a rash, and a few others may experience a mild asthma attack.
 It is very rare that someone gets a severe allergic reaction, similar to a peanut allergy.

 Contrast dye can, in some rare cases, affect the functioning of your kidney.
 But, this is temporary and drinking lots of fluids after the examination helps you get rid of the abnormality.

 What can be the possible interpretation of the IVP test results?

 After an IVP, a radiologist, exclusively trained to administer and interpret radiology examinations, reviews, and analyses the images taken during the examination and give a signed report to your physician.
 The time taken for the pictures to be available varies from lab to lab.
 Usually, it takes a day or two to get your IVP result.